ArduPilot/ardupilot_wiki/mavproxy/source/docs/getting_started/quickstart.rst

 Quickstart
 ==========

-In it's simplest form, MAVProxy only needs the address of the USB port or network address to connect to.
+In its simplest form, MAVProxy only needs the address of the USB port or network address to connect to.

 Over USB